 Principal and Interest

-But it might shock you to know that even with such a historically low interest rate (rates hovered between 5-8% back when we were paying off our loan), more than half of this payment goes to interest.
+But it might shock you to know that even with such historically low interest rates (rates hovered between 5-8% back when we were paying off our loan), more than half of this payment goes to interest.
 (If you hit the ‘interest only’ button on the calculator, you’ll see that $1,033 per month, or close to 54% of your monthly payment at this rate is just paying the interest.
 A measly $855 actually goes towards reducing the principal.)

 Of course, each time you reduce the principal, you also reduce the interest due the following month.
 While your repayment generally stays the same, it means a bigger part of your next payment is dedicated to reducing your debt, with less going to line the bank’s pocket.

 So in month 1, you’ll pay $1,033 in interest, and reduce your balance to $399,116.